ckeditor/ckeditor4-workflows-common/README.md

 ### update-deps

 Workflow responsible for updating NPM dependencies.
-It is run once a week and creates two PRs (if there are any outdated dependencies) - one for dev dependencies and one for production ones.
+It is run once a week (at 05:00 UTC on Monday) and creates two PRs (if there are any outdated dependencies) - one for dev dependencies and one for production ones.
 It checks `package.json` file in the repository root and uses `npm-check` to update all dev/prod dependencies (which means `package.json` versioning is not respected).
 It is a cron job task so will be triggered only on main repository branch.
 See `workflows/update-deps.yml` file.

 #### Required secrets